brianbroderick/multi_insert/README.md

 * You will need enough memory available to create your array of hashes.
 If there are too many original records, it may be good to chunk this up in your application code to avoid running out of memory.
 * This does not do any validations.
 You will want to validate records before they are added to the array and handle failed validations according to your business rules (log them to a file, another table, etc)

+# Supported Databases

+This should support any database that works with ActiveRecord since it uses Arel to generate the SQL statement just like ActiveRecord does.
+I was using Postgres 9.6 for the examples above.
+Other databases may have different syntax for things like upserts (the ON CONFLICT clause).

 # TODO

 * Turn into a Gem
+* Add tests